jasonsturges/typescript-npm-package/README.md

 ## Release Publishing

+Update your `package.json` to next version number, and remember to tag a release.

 Once ready to submit your package to the NPM Registry, execute the following tasks via `npm` (or `yarn`):

 - `npm run clean` &mdash; Assure a clean build